Aasif-github/Database/Basics/RestApi.md

 # What is REST API?

+- REST is the most used API architecture for modern web services.
+They use URIs to find resources (both data and functionalities) and standard HTTP methods to get to them.

+- GET, POST, PUT, DELETE correspond to read, create, update, and delete operations.
+They typically use JSON for data formatting, though XML is also supported.

+- A key feature of REST APIs is stateless communication.
+Each request contains all the information it needs and servers don't have to keep session information between calls.

+- This makes REST APIs very flexible and scalable.
+In addition, it makes caching work better, and the whole creation process more straightforward.

+- However, REST is not without limitations.
+It has limited support for complex queries and operations, which can make it need many requests and get too much or too little data.
+Also, it does not always handle errors or exceptions consistently as it uses HTTP status codes, which are not always clear or correct.

+- Despite these drawbacks, REST remains the most common choice for public APIs and web services that prioritize simplicity and efficiency.
+---

 A **REST API** (Representational State Transfer Application Programming Interface) is a way for applications to communicate over the internet by following specific rules and conventions.
 It uses **HTTP** (the same protocol your browser uses) to let different systems exchange data in a predictable and structured way.

 ---